 5 Best Reels For Salmon Fishing: 2023 Buyers Guides

-Spinning reels for salmon must hold enough line, have a smooth drag, and have a wide spool that allows the line to come off smoothly for a better presentation.
-The best spinning reels for salmon fishing are the Shimano Stradic FL, the Abu Garcia Revo SX 30, or the Pflueger Supreme XT 30X.
+The perfect spinning reels for salmon will hold enough line, have a smooth and strong drag system, have bearings strong enough to crank the salmon in, and have a wide spool that allows the line to come off smoothly for a better presentation.

-Many of the cheaper reels just can’t handle big salmon, but I will recommend some of the best reels for salmon from about $70.00 to $700.00.
+Many of the cheaper reels just can’t handle big salmon.

 A Smooth Drag Is A Must On A Salmon Reel

-For salmon fishing, it is important to get a reel that has a nice smooth and consistent drag system that can handle big fish.
+For salmon fishing, getting a reel with a nice, smooth, and consistent drag system that can handle big fish is important.

 Best Size Of Reel For Salmon Fishing